openwdl/wdl/SPEC.md

 **Parameters**: None

-**Returns**: A `File` reference to the stdout generated by the command of the task where the function is called.
+**Returns**: A `File` whose contents are the stdout generated by the command of the task where the function is called.

 <details>
 <summary>